 What is Coronary Artery Bypass Graft (CABG) Surgery?
 Your heart is located in the center of your chest.
 It is surrounded by your rib cage and protected by your breastbone.
 Your heart’s job is to keep blood continually circulating throughout your body.
 Sometimes, these blood vessels can narrow or become blocked by deposits of fat, cholesterol and other substances collectively … Read More

 What is a Permanent Pacemaker Implant?
-The heart is located in the center of the chest, enclosed by the breast bone and rib cage.
+The heart is located in the center of the chest, enclosed by the breastbone and rib cage.
 By contracting in a rhythmic way, it causes the blood in your body to circulate.
 A normally functioning heart beats at a rate of between 60 and 100 contractions per minute.
-These contractions are triggered by … Read More
+These contractions are triggered by a … Read More

 What is a Coronary Artery Bypass Graft (CABG Off-Pump)?
 When the surgeon removes a portion of a blood vessel from the patient’s leg or chest, most probably the left internal mammary artery and the saphenous vein to bypass the old, diseased coronary artery and to build a new pathway for blood to reach the heart muscle.
 These transplanted vessels are called … Read More